-Example: We are finding that the exposure to technology within K through grade 5 is so effective that students are very comfortable utilizing it within grade 6 practically without any help.
+Example: We are finding that the exposure to technology within K through grade 5 is so effective that students are very comfortable utilizing it in middle school.

 II.
 Action Plans

 Goal 1: Maintain, update, and add technology equipment and software to have access and utilize the most current and beneficial available technology.